There are many addictions that grab our attention.

 2-Add self care to your daily routine.

-5-Cravings can disappear when we get our body back in balance with nutrient rich foods.
+6-Cravings can disappear when we get our body back in balance with nutrient rich foods and healthy emotions.

 Sugar blues: http://youtu.be/h12ZL8bOJbw